yarisvt/tyk-docs/tyk-docs/content/basic-config-and-security/security/Authentication & Authorization/json-web-tokens/split-token.md

 }
 ```

 Tyk validates the opaque token and allows access to the API.
-So how do we pass the original access token to the underlying services?
-We need to reconstruct the full JWT.
+So how do you pass the original access token to the underlying services?
+You need to reconstruct the full JWT.

 In the previous step, we stored the full JWT in the session token’s metadata inside Tyk.
 We can extract the JWT from the request’s session metadata and then inject it into the requests headers.